 Move over kale, activated charcoal, matcha, kelp and kefir, there’s a new selection of key superfoods and antioxidants on the wellbeing block.
-Here are five ingredients set to soar in the health and wellness space in 2017.
-Keep an eye out for them!
+Here are five ingredients set to become your new healthy pantry staples – keep and eye out for them!

 1. Royal Jelly